 “Jo upjo sobins hai.”

-Whatever moves must stop, whatever is high must have a low, whatever is right must have a left, what is good must have equal bad.
-This is the law of God which you are supposed to accept and you don’t.
-You only accept with religion and without religion God has a halfway.
+Whatever moves, must stop; whatever is high, must have a low; whatever is right, must have a left; what is good, must have equal bad.
+This is the law of God, which you are supposed to accept and you don’t.
+You only accept with religion and without religion, God has a halfway.
 All good things come from God, from where the bad things come, from me?
-Now what are you talking about?
-On one hand you say God is all and then you say God is all but my God is what gives me good, that’s ridiculously making God cripple.
+What are you talking about?
+On one hand you say God is all and then you say God is all, but my God is what gives me good.
+That’s ridiculously making God cripple.
 So we all have a very, very cripple God.
-That is why to satisfy you Guru Gobind Singh even did the namaskar to roag, soag, vijog, sadness, disease and separation.
+That is why, to satisfy you, Guru Gobind Singh even did the namaskar to roag, soag, vijog; sadness, disease and separation.
 He bowed to it.
-He saluted because he believed that is also from God.
+He saluted, because he believed that is also from God.

 ……So I mean to say everything has a one aspect to it, good and bad but looking at the bad aspect and bowing to it… When I see something wrong I bow.
 I said namasting, I said namo because I see bad and I was seeing bad and I am ‘Thank God, I am not doing that bad’.
 That’s where I thank.
 And when I see very good, I know I am not that good also, but I am, I am grateful.
 I bow to that because, I see something great.